78 Degrees Fahrenheit In Celsius

 °C = (78 - 32) × 5/9 = 46 × 5/9 = 25.56°C (approximately)

-Therefore, 78 degrees Fahrenheit is equivalent to approximately 25.56 degrees Celsius.
+That's why, 78 degrees Fahrenheit is equivalent to approximately 25.56 degrees Celsius.
 This is a comfortably warm temperature for most people.

 A Brief History of Temperature Scales

 Understanding the conversion is easier when we understand the history of the scales themselves.
-The Fahrenheit scale, developed by Daniel Gabriel Fahrenheit in the early 18th century, uses the freezing point of a brine solution (a mixture of water and salt) and the human body temperature as reference points.
+That's why the Fahrenheit scale, developed by Daniel Gabriel Fahrenheit in the early 18th century, uses the freezing point of a brine solution (a mixture of water and salt) and the human body temperature as reference points.
 While the exact values have been refined over time, the scale's original conception used 0°F for the freezing point of brine and 96°F for human body temperature.

 The Celsius scale, also known as the centigrade scale, was developed by Anders Celsius in the 18th century.
 It uses the freezing and boiling points of water as its reference points: 0°C for freezing and 100°C for boiling.
 This scale is more widely used internationally and is the preferred scale in scientific contexts due to its logical and easily understood structure.